ealejo1/Pandas-Challenge/README.md

 ## Identify the 5 most profitable items by total purchase value, then list (in a table):
 Item ID Item Name Purchase Count Item Price Total Purchase Value As final considerations.

+## Final Observations:
+Observations:

+Out of all 576 active players, the most active players are male: compromising 84%.
+A smaller portion of female players exist at 14%.

+The peak age demographic is between ages 20-24 at 44.8%.
+The secondary groups consists of teenagers between ages 15-19 at 18.6% and lastly, ages 25-29 at 13.4%.

+## There are three items noted on the Top 5 rankings for both Most Popular and Most Profitable metrics:

+1) The items 'Oathbreaker, Last Hope of the Breaking Storm' had 12 purchases and total sales of $50.76.

+2) Nirvana achieved 9 total purchases with total sales of $44.10.

+3) Fiery Glass Crusader had 9 purchases with total sales of $41.22.

+There could have been more sales if the games had more options catered to female players.
+On the 'Average Purchase Per Person' column, female players are at $4.47.

+The Average Purchase per Person data among female players is slightly higher compared to the male players at $4.07.

+The difference between the genders is 40 cents, which is approximately 10% more than male players.